The Society That Never Needed Divorce

 The Mosuo family structure is best understood not as a romantic arrangement but as an institutional one.

-Modern marriage bundles several distinct functions into a single contract: emotional partnership, shared property, childcare, and long-term financial security.
 The fragility of that bundle is now well-documented — when the emotional component fails, the entire structure unravels, often with significant collateral damage.

 The Mosuo separated these functions before the bundle ever formed.
 The matrilineal household — spanning multiple generations, sometimes exceeding a hundred members — provides the financial security, the childcare, and the social safety net.
-Romance provides the intimacy, the fire.
-Each does what it is actually suited to do.

 The closest structural analogy in Western terms is not a family at all.
 It is a perpetual trust: a legal instrument specifically designed to preserve assets and protect dependents across generations, insulated from the volatility of individual relationships within it.